Does Regulation Kill Jobs?

 View table of contents and excerpt

 "Few public policy choices are more difficult than those involving the regulation of the private sector.
 Compliance can be expensive, perhaps leading to a loss in both jobs and productivity, but regulation can also generate important benefits, such as safer workplaces and products.
 Does Regulation Kill Jobs? offers important guidance for making difficult regulatory tradeoffs and sorting through competing persuasive arguments.
-Drawing on work by eminent scholars and practitioners, this excellent book should be required reading for every member of Congress and every state legislator, as well as for the men and women in government agencies who draft rules, so they can better understand how to increase regulation's benefits and minimize its adverse impacts on employment."—Former U.S. Representative Mickey Edwards
+Drawing on work by eminent scholars and practitioners, this excellent book should be required reading for every member of Congress and every state legislator, as well as for the men and women in government agencies who draft rules."—Former U.S. Representative Mickey Edwards

 "Does Regulation Kill Jobs? provides a balanced perspective with novel insights about the connection between regulation and jobs.
 Offering new evidence that regulation generally causes little or no net change in national employment, the book nevertheless makes a compelling case for the need to incorporate job impacts more fully into decisions about specific regulations."—Adriana Kugler, Professor and Vice-Provost, Georgetown University, and former Chief Economist of the U.S. Department of Labor